AliceDang7001/RPG_GameMaker/Plug-In Trackers.md

 A new change from the RPG Maker VX Ace version is that now there exist Regions that can allow players and events to always travel through.

-YEP_SaveCore: This plugin provides a new save interface for the player.
-Along with a new interface, the player can also load and delete saves straight from the menu itself.
+<b>YEP_SaveCore:</b> This plugin provides a new save interface for the player.
+Along with a new
+interface, the player can also load and delete saves straight from the menu itself.
 This will in turn make the save command from the Main Menu always available, but the save option within the new save menu will be enabled